Travis Marx: Background

 Marx was born and raised in Roosevelt, Utah.
 He was a three-time state wrestling champion at Union High School and placed third in NJCAA at Ricks College (later renamed Brigham Young University-Idaho).
 He worked toward his degrees in Sociology and Spanish, making a two-year mission trip to Patagonia for the LDS Church.

 Marx is also a former Utah Highway Patrol member and currently lives in New Mexico.

 Mixed martial arts career

 Early career: Ultimate Combat Experience

 Marx started his career in 2003.
 He fought mainly for Utah's promotion Ultimate Combat Experience.
 Within five years — with an idle period in MMA between July 2003 and March 2007 — he compiled a record of nine victories and no losses.

 Jeremy Horn's Elite Fight Night and Throwdown Showdown

 Marx had his first career's defeat against fellow prospect Steven Siler.
-Beyond that, he obtained six more victories between 2008–2009, including a victory over Rad Martinez and a no contest against Nick Mamalis.
+Beyond that, he obtained six more victories between 2008 and 2009, including a victory over Rad Martinez and a no contest against Nick Mamalis.